 Patagonia subcontracts some of its work to five factories in China and three textile mills.
 They show a much bigger interest in manufacturing clothing in China over the United States.
 In some cases, the GOP has called out Patagonia over this.
 For example, when the brand criticized Georgia over its new voting bill in the state, the conservative party shot back that this company had multiple factories in China.

 Patagonia, for whatever its perceived flaws, has remained committed to higher ethical and environmental standards.
 For example, in July 2020, they announced that they would leave the Xinjiang region over human rights abuses and concerns about forced human labor against the Uyghurs and other ethnic communities.
 They have also stopped working with manufacturing partners who don’t meet a certain environmental standard.

 However, Patagonia wasn’t the only brand taking this stand, and in fact, Nike and H&M took a similar approach that led to them being boycotted in China.
 You can learn more about the boycott against them here.
-Unfortunately, China saw them as the enemies rather than a reason for change.
+Unfortunately, China saw them as enemies rather than a reason for the change.

 Why Manufacturing in China Does so Well